KeYProject/key-docs/docs/UsingKeyBook.md

   }
 ```

-This `method-frame` is the only really substantial extension over \Java\ which
+This `method-frame` is the only really substantial extension over Java which
 our logic allows inside modalities.
 It models the execution stack, and can
 appear nested in case of nested method calls.
 Apart from the class and the
 `this` reference, it can also specify a return variable, in case of non `void`
 methods.
 However, the user is rarely concerned with this construction, and if
 so, only passively.
 We will not discuss this construct further here, but refer
 to Section~\ref{sect12:method} instead.
 One interesting thing to note here,
-however, is that method frames are considered as \emph{block statements} in the
+however, is that method frames are considered as *block statements* in the sense
-sense of our earlier discussion of active statements, meaning that \emph{method
+of our earlier discussion of active statements, meaning that \emph{method frames
-frames are never active}.
-For our sequent at hand, this means that the active
+are never active}.
+For our sequent at hand, this means that the active statement
-statement is `if (this.age>=0) {this.age++;}`.
-The rule
+is `if (this.age>=0) {this.age++;}`.
+The rule \menuRuleName{methodBodyExpand}
-\menuRuleName{methodBodyExpand} has also introduced the update
+has also introduced the update \verb+heapBefore_birthday:=heap+.
+This is
-\verb+heapBefore_birthday:=heap+.
-This is necessary because, in general, the
+necessary because, in general, the formula succeeding the modality may refer to
-formula succeeding the modality may refer to values that were stored in the heap
+values that were stored in the heap at the beginning of the method call.
+(An
-at the beginning of the method call.
-(An example for that is presented in
+example for that is presented in Section~\ref{16.sec.ProofSituations}.)
+However,
-Section~\ref{16.sec.ProofSituations}.)
-However, in the current proof, this
-update is simplified away in the next step, because in the formula following the
+in the current proof, this update is simplified away in the next step, because
-modality, there is no reference to values in the heap from before calling the
+in the formula following the modality, there is no reference to values in the
-method.
+heap from before calling the method.

 #### Controlling Strategy Settings

-\index{strategy}

 The expansion of methods is among the more problematic steps in program
 verification (together with the handling of loops).
 In place of recursion, an
-automated proof strategy working with method expansion might not even
+automated proof strategy working with method expansion might not even terminate.
-terminate.
-Another issue is that method expansion goes against the principle of
+Another issue is that method expansion goes against the principle of *modular*
-\emph{modular} verification, without which even midsize examples become infeasible
+verification, without which even midsize examples become infeasible to verify.
-to verify.
-These are good reasons for giving the user more control over this crucial
+These are good reasons for giving the user more control over this crucial proof
-proof step.
+step.

-KeY therefore allows the user to configure the automated
+KeY therefore allows the user to configure the automated strategies such that
-strategies such that they \emph{refrain} from expanding methods
+they *refrain* from expanding methods automatically.\footnote{For a discussion
-automatically.\footnote{For a discussion of loop treatment, please refer to
+of loop treatment, please refer to Chapter~\ref{chap:dl} and
-Chapter~\ref{chap:dl} and Section~\ref{chap:17:invariants}.}
-We try this out by loading `methodCall2.key` again, and selecting \guitext{None}
+Section~\ref{chap:17:invariants}.} We try this out by loading `methodCall2.key`
-as the \guitext{Method treatment} option in the *Proof Search Strategy* tab.
+again, and selecting \guitext{None} as the \guitext{Method treatment} option in
-Then we start the strategy, which now stops exactly at the sequent which we discussed
+the *Proof Search Strategy* tab.
+Then we start the strategy, which now stops
+exactly at the sequent which we discussed earlier
-earlier (Figure~\ref{30use:expandMethog}).
-We can highlight
+(Figure~\ref{30use:expandMethog}).
+We can highlight the active statement, apply
-the active
-statement, apply first the taclet \menuRuleName{methodCall}.
-After this step we
+first the taclet \menuRuleName{methodCall}.
+After this step we *could* call
-\emph{could} call \menuRuleName{methodBodyExpand} interactively.
-KeY would then
+\menuRuleName{methodBodyExpand} interactively.
+KeY would then *only* apply this
-\emph{only} apply this very taclet, and stop again.
+very taclet, and stop again.

 #### Controlling Taclet Options
-\label{sec:tacletoption}

-\index{taclet!option}\indexKeyword{withOptions}
+\indexKeyword{withOptions}
 We draw out attention back to the proof of `methodCall2.key`.
 This
-proof has a branch for the \java{null} case
+proof has a branch for the `null` case
 (\keyout{Null Reference (p=null)}), but that was closed after a few steps, as
 `p = null` is already present, explicitly, on the right side of the sequent
 (\menuRuleName{close}).
 It is, however, untypical that absence of null
 references
 can be derived so easily.
-Often, the ``null branches'' complicate proofs
+Often, the ``null branches" complicate proofs
 substantially.

-In the KeY system the handling of null references and other runtime exceptions can
+In the KeY system the handling of null references and other runtime exceptions
-be adjusted by setting \emph{taclet options}
+can be adjusted by setting *taclet options* We open the taclet option
-We open the taclet option dialogue, via the main menu \selTacletOptions.
-Among
+dialogue, via the main menu \selTacletOptions.
+Among the option categories, we
-the option
-categories, we select the \guitext{runtimeExceptions}, observe that
+select the \guitext{runtimeExceptions}, observe that \guitext{ban} is chosen as
-\guitext{ban} is chosen as default, and change that by selecting
-\guitext{allow} instead.
-Even if the effect of this change on our very example
+default, and change that by selecting \guitext{allow} instead.
+Even if the
-is modest, we try it out, to see what happens in
+effect of this change on our very example is modest, we try it out, to see what
-principle.\footnote{Please note that changing back to default settings of
+happens in principle.\footnote{Please note that changing back to default
-KeY can be enforced by deleting the `.key`
-directory in the user’s home directory and restarting KeY.}.
+settings of KeY can be enforced by deleting the `.key` directory in the user’s
-We then load `methodCall.key` and push the play button.
+home directory and restarting KeY.}.
+We then load `methodCall.key` and push the
-The proof search strategy stops with two open goals in the \keyout{Null Reference (p = null)}
+play button.
+The proof search strategy stops with two open goals in the
-branch.
-Allowing runtime exceptions in the \keysystem results in the treatment of these
+\keyout{Null Reference (p = null)} branch.
+Allowing runtime exceptions in the
+KeY system results in the treatment of these exceptions as specified in the Java
-exceptions
-as specified in the Java language specification, i.e., that exceptions are thrown if necessary and have
+language specification, i.e., that exceptions are thrown if necessary and have
 to be considered.
-KeY is able to not only consider explicit exceptions, such as throwing exceptions
+KeY is able to not only consider explicit exceptions, such as
-``by-hand,'' it is also able to map the behavior of the JVM, i.e., to treat
+throwing exceptions "by-hand", it is also able to map the behavior of the JVM,
-implicit exceptions.
-The proof tree branches at the point where the strategy reaches the method call \keyout{p.birthday}
+i.e., to treat implicit exceptions.
+The proof tree branches at the point where
-in the modality.
+the strategy reaches the method call \keyout{p.birthday} in the modality.
+The
-The branching of the proof tree results from the taclet \guitext{methodCall}.
+branching of the proof tree results from the taclet \guitext{methodCall}.
+One
-One branch deals with the case, that the object on which the method is called is \index{nonnull}nonnull and the other
+branch deals with the case, that the object on which the method is called is
-branch deals with the case that the object is null.
+nonnull and the other branch deals with the case that the object
-Depending on the setting of the taclet option \guitext{runtimeException}
+is null.
+Depending on the setting of the taclet option
-the \emph{null branch} representing the exceptional\index{exception!runtime} case in the proof looks
+\guitext{runtimeException} the *null branch* representing the
+exceptional case in the proof looks different.
+At the
-different.
-At the moment we have set the option for runtime exceptions to allow.
-Therefore, in the \emph{null branch}
+moment we have set the option for runtime exceptions to allow.
+Therefore, in the
-the method call in the modality is replaced by  \java{throw new
+*null branch* the method call in the modality is replaced by \java{throw
-java.lang.NullPointerException ()}.
-So an exception is instantiated and thrown which allows the verified code to
+new java.lang.NullPointerException ()}.
+So an exception is instantiated and
-catch it and to continue execution in the exceptional case.
+thrown which allows the verified code to catch it and to continue execution in
-In this case the exception has to be symbolically executed and it has to
+the exceptional case.
+In this case the exception has to be symbolically executed
-be proven that the postcondition also holds after the exception had occurred in the program.
+and it has to be proven that the postcondition also holds after the exception
+had occurred in the program.

 Loading the same file with setting the option \guitext{runtimeException} to
-\guitext{ban} results in a proof stopping in the \emph{null-branch} as well.
+\guitext{ban} results in a proof stopping in the *null-branch* as well.
 If the user bans runtime exceptions in the KeY system, KeY treats any occurrence
 of a runtime exception as an irrecoverable program failure.
 The reader can reproduce this by comparing the node before the branching of the